Withdrawing from the Law School

-During the first week of the semester, students may utilize ABRA to add and drop courses.
-However, ABRA will not allow you to drop the last course on your schedule, if you plan to withdraw completely from the Law School.
-Instead, you must complete a withdrawal form or submit a letter via mail, fax (212-995-4535) or email to the Assistant Dean of Academic Services and Registration.
+- During the first week of the semester, students may utilize COURSES to add and drop courses.
+However, COURSES will not allow you to drop the last course on your schedule, if you plan to withdraw completely from the Law School.
+Instead, you must complete a withdrawal form or submit a letter via mail, fax (212-995-3826) or email (firstname.lastname@example.org) to the Dean of Students.

-The date of receipt by the School of Law of the drop or withdrawal request, not the last date of attendance in class, is considered the official date of the student's drop or withdrawal.
+- The date of receipt by the School of Law of the drop or withdrawal request, not the last date of attendance in class, is considered the official date of the student's drop or withdrawal.
 This date is used for computing any refund.
 Please note there are two refund schedules: 1.
 Live Courses and 2.
 Online Courses.
 We will provide a link to the refund schedule for online courses when the same becomes available.

 - Part-time graduate students should pay special attention to the refund schedule.
 Note, for example, that if a course is dropped during the period in which 100% tuition is refunded, you may drop and add without financial penalty.
 However, after the 100% refund deadline, any drop will be refunded at the stated rate and you will be charged for any additional course(s).
 All part-time students receiving loan funding must speak with the Office of Student Financial Services if they are dropping courses.

 - Process to drop an online course: You may contact email@example.com and copy firstname.lastname@example.org with questions.